Francis Marion Henry

 Today, Bowie County is home to a diverse population and offers a mix of rural and urban attractions.
 The county seat, Texarkana, is a unique city that straddles the Texas-Arkansas border and is known as the "Twin Cities."
 It serves as a regional hub for commerce, education, and healthcare.
 Bowie County also boasts natural attractions such as the Wright Patman Lake and the Sulphur River Wildlife Management Area, making it a popular destination for outdoor enthusiasts.

-This timeline provides a concise overview of the key events in the history of Bowie County, Texas.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Bowie County, Texas.